aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

     - The de facto activation function is *ReLU*.
 Rarely, *Tanh*.

   * - **Output**
-    - *Sigmoid* for binary classification. *Softmax* for multi-label classification.
+    - *Sigmoid* for binary classify. *Softmax* for multi-label classify.
 None for regression.

 |
 |